Richard O'Brien: Personal life

 In June 2010, the media reported that O'Brien had been denied New Zealand citizenship owing to his being too old under the country's immigration criteria.
 He commented, "They build a statue of me and celebrate me as a New Zealander, but I have to go on my knees and do all sorts of things, and I'm probably too old."
 O'Brien's application appeared to garner public support and the decision was later overturned on appeal.
 In August 2010, New Zealand's Dominion Post reported that O'Brien would be allowed residency and possibly citizenship as an "exceptional" case.
 According to the Waikato Times, he was officially registered as a New Zealand citizen on 14 December 2011.

 On 16 August 2010, he appeared on an episode of Celebrity Cash in the Attic, where he donated the takings from his sale of memorabilia to the Royal Manchester Children's Hospital, Manchester.

 O'Brien has been married three times and has three children.
-He and actress Kimi Wong were married on 4 December 1971 and had a son Linus in May 1972.
+He and actress Kimi Wong were married on 4 December 1971 and had a son in 1972.
 He has a son and daughter from his second marriage to designer Jane Moss.

 On 7 July 2012, aged 70, he proposed to Sabrina Graf, aged 35, a native of Germany, whom he had been dating for three years.
 They married on 6 April 2013 at their home in Katikati, Bay of Plenty.